-The non-interest bearing loan referred to above is a conditional advance from the French Government with repayments starting in 2012.
+The non-interest bearing loan referred to above is a conditional advance from the French Government and repayments began in 2012.
 The full amount is repayable if the relevant research and development is deemed successful.
 A reduced amount will be repayable if the relevant research and development is deemed unsuccessful.